aszynkow/oci_terraform_school/session1_setup_and_basics/README.md

 ## 🚀 Coming Up in Session 2

-We'll start deploying actual OCI infrastructure — beginning with Virtual Cloud Networks (VCNs) and subnets.
+We'll start deploying actual OCI infrastructure — beginning with a Compartment.

 ---